anuragvvworkspace/drone_mission/README.md

 run final_mission_file.py is the execution file.

 ## Instructions
-create a rospy package in your workspace

-## Instructions
-Go to packages folder of your workspace
+Go to src folder of your workspace
 `cd ~/catkin_ws/src`

 Create rospy package